$54.50 exc. GST

 Store below 30°C in a dry place away from direct light and moisture.

 Very occasionally, gastro-intestinal adverse effects have been reported, and include nausea, gastro-abdominal discomfort and diarrhoea.
 Limited data available seem to indicate that such effects are limited to certain pre-existing gastro-intestinal conditions, in particular, those with dysbiosis.
-However, it has been observed that for those affected, the dose can be managed in a manner whereby the symptoms disappear and may not recur even after the consumption of larger doses.
+However, it has been observed that for those affected, the dose can be titrated so that symptoms disappear, and may not recur even after the consumption of larger doses.
 Download our Product Advisory Statement.

 Lee J-M, Johnson JA.
 An Important Role of Nrf2-ARE Pathway in the Cellular Defense Mechanism Journal of Biochemistry and Molecular Biology 2004 ; 37(2):139-143